LeMGarouani/ResearchSite/content/home/slider.md

   overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
-  title = "You must be the change you wish to see in the world" content = "Gandhi" align = "center"
+  title = "You must be the change you wish to see in the world." content = "Gandhi" align = "center"